jasonscomely/wheatbin/doc/plugin-metadata.markdown

 Metadata
 ========

-You can attach metadata for each project, task, user or for the whole application.
+You can attach metadata for each project, task and user.
 Metadata are custom fields, it's a key/value table.

 For example your plugin can store external information for a task or new settings for a project.
 Basically that allow you to extend the default fields without having to create new tables.

-Attach metadata to tasks and remove them
+Attach metadata to tasks
 ------------------------

 ```php